DarioGT/viewform/README.rst

         {% include 'viewform/bootstrap3/include_css.html' %}
         {% include 'viewform/bootstrap3/include_js.html' %}

-Packs for bootstrap3 and foundation5 available out of the box
+Packs for bootstrap3 and foundation5 are available out of the box

 Render your form with {% viewform %} template tag